mla/time-ago/README.md

 # LICENSE

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

+# AUTHOR

+Maurice Aubrey <maurice.aubrey@gmail.com>

+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2015 by Maurice Aubrey.

+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.